canonical/rockcraft/README.rst

 Documentation
 -------------

-Documentation on usage of the tool and tutorials can be found on https://canonical-rockcraft.readthedocs-hosted.com/
+Documentation on the usage of the tool and tutorials can be found on https://canonical-rockcraft.readthedocs-hosted.com/